 Elrond spends the movie in a much better mood compared to LOTR.
-Not only is it because the world's fate isn't at stake: his daughter is spending time in Lothlórien and Aragorn is only ten - he doesn't have to deal with those complicated family issues yet!
+Not only is it because the world's fate isn't at stake: his daughter is spending time in Lothlórien and Aragorn hasn't even met her yet - he doesn't have to deal with those complicated family issues yet!

 On the Fridge page for LOTR, people noted the Uncanny Valley quality of the Ring never bouncing when it falls.
 Now watch The Hobbit and see that it bounces like a normal object.
 It doesn't yet have the weight it will have in the sequels, both metaphorically and literally.
 Also, maybe it wanted to bounce.
 The rings abandons Gollum, after all.
 It wanted to get away, so it bounced.

 Thorin, Fíli, and Kíli look less dwarvish than the rest of the dwarves, being closer to a human appearance.
 Why, you ask?
 Because the film makers want the audience to like them as much as they like Bilbo and Gandalf, aspiring to make their deaths at the Battle of the Five Armies more dramatic.
 It's easier to relate to human-looking characters.
 Alternately, they don't look like humans, they look like Hobbits.
 All the other dwarves look more like caricatures, because Bilbo didn't get to know them as well.
 And remember, The Hobbit is supposed to be Bilbo's story of the events that transpired, filtered through his memory and possibly embellished a little.
 Or maybe it's a combination of both.

 The scene in which Thorin takes up the oak branch and cuts off Azog's arm is visually quite similar to the scene when Isildur takes up his father's sword and cuts off Sauron's finger.
 Thorin falls to the gold sickness just as Isildur was seduced by the One Ring's power.